tewfik-ghariani/cloud-storage-analyzer/README.md

 Hi there!

-Before starting to use our application, you have to set your environment.
+Before starting to use the application, you have to set your environment.
 Don't worry, you need to follow these steps and you'll be ready!

 ### Python 3